Best homeowners insurance in New Orleans, LA for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-With hurricanes and tropical storms tearing through the city of New Orleans on a yearly basis, a quality home insurance policy is vitally important.
+With hurricanes and tropical winds blowing through the city of New Orleans on a yearly basis, a quality home insurance policy is vitally important — and may be tough to find.

-The average cost of homeowners insurance in New Orleans is $3,983 per year, but this should not deter you from finding potentially cheaper options.
-By shopping around and comparing quotes, you can still find affordable home insurance in The Big Easy.
+The average cost of homeowners insurance in New Orleans is $2,805 per year, but you may be able to find cheaper options by shopping around and comparing quotes before you buy.

 Compare home insurance rates in New Orleans